 Different Robot Applications in Industries

-Any industry that makes something or moves something has a potential use for industrial robots.
+Any industry that makes something or moves something at scale has a potential use for industrial robots.
 In manufacturing industries, robotics are generally used for the fabrication, finishing, transfer and assembly of parts.
 In material handling industries where finished products are prepared for distribution, robotics are used for picking, sorting, packaging and palletizing of products.
 Other industries that commonly use robotics include clinical laboratories, agriculture and education.
 Several retail and service industries are also starting to apply collaborative robots in various public-facing settings.

-Robotic Applications in Manufacturing
+Robots in Manufacturing

 What Can a Robot Do for Your Business?